Cyprus

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) for Cyprus reached 31.2% in 2023, corresponding to a total fertility rate of 1.42.
-This figure has shown minimal change from 2022, with an increase of just 0.3 percentage points.
-Childlessness has been on a downward trend over the last five years, with the average from 2019 to 2023 standing at 31.0%.
-Compared to the 1990s average of 16.7%, the current level is approximately 14.5 percentage points higher.
-In a global context, Cyprus holds the lowest TFG among 38 countries, and similarly, it ranks lowest among 31 European countries.
+In 2023, Cyprus’s Birthgap Generational Indicator (TFG) stands at 31.2%, corresponding to a total fertility rate of 1.42.
+This marks a very slight increase from 2022’s value of 30.9%.
+The trend over the last five years shows a gradual decline in childlessness, with the average from 2019 to 2023 at 31.0%.
+When compared to the 1990s average of 16.7%, the current level is higher by approximately 14.5 percentage points.
+Among all countries globally, Cyprus has the lowest TFG, ranking 38th out of 38.
+It also holds the lowest position within Europe, ranking 31st out of 31 countries.

 | Year | TFG | Year | TFG |